AHSAHKA, Idaho – Dworshak Reservoir will be within 5 feet of full pool on Friday, July 1, U.S. Army Corps of Engineers water managers announced today.

 In addition, the reserving of mini-camp sites along the Dworshak Reservoir shoreline is prohibited.
 Early placement of camping equipment at mini-camp sites in an attempt to save a spot for the July 4 holiday can result in the removal of the camping equipment or a citation if personal gear is left unattended for an extended period.

 Please enjoy the reservoir safely this weekend, by taking the following precautions:

 · Changing weather conditions can create unsafe situations on open water.
 Know the weather and have a float plan.

 · Keep life jackets on children while on or around the water.
 Don’t let small children out of your sight.

 · Check the serviceability of your boat.

-· Ensure properly fitting, accessible and serviceable life vests are available for each occupant on your boat.
+· Ensure proper fitting, accessible and serviceable life vests are available for each occupant on your boat.
 Better yet, wear them.

 · Before proceeding at higher speeds, familiarize yourself with the area you will be boating as there may be floating woody debris or rocks, stumps and shallow areas not visible from the surface.

 · When boating on the reservoir, please use caution because lake levels can change quickly – anchor your boat in water deep enough to avoid beaching and leave enough slack in your anchorline to avoid sinking should lake levels fluctuate up or down.